jnaizer/thesis_research_data_and_results/README.md

 #### Results Folder Structure

-Each subfolder contains ten subfolders for each of the ten 10Gbit samples of data.
-Each sample subfolder contains statistical testing output from each test as well as a `time` file that has runtimes for all respective tests.
+Each RNG folder contains ten subfolders representing each of the ten 10Gbit samples of data.
+Each of the ten subfolders contains the statistical testing output from each test as well as a `time` file that has runtimes for all respective tests.
 ```bash
 {rng_name}/
 │